-The EEC has conducted the following to gather information about the Commonwealth's waste tire recycling markets, generation, and other data required for this report:
+The EEC has conducted the following to gather information about the commonwealth's waste tire recycling markets, generation, and other data required for this report:

-- Obtained recycling market information from each major in-state processor; - Compiled total tonnage of disposal of waste tires and processing wastes from each landfill; - Separated tires collected in Kentucky from those collected out-of-state based on processor records and knowledge; - Identified and contacted out-of-state processors believed to collect tires from Kentucky and/or supply TDF to end users in Kentucky; and - Contacted users of the tire products to verify receipt of processed tires and landfill owners to verify disposal amounts.
+- Obtaining recycling market information from each major in-state processor; - Compiling total tonnage of disposal of waste tires and processing wastes from each landfill;

+- Separating tires collected in Kentucky from those collected out-of-state based on processor records and knowledge; - Identifying and contacting out-of-state processors believed to collect tires from Kentucky and/or supplying TDF to end users in Kentucky; and - Contacting users of the tire products to verify receipt of processed tires and landfill owners to verify disposal amounts.

-Based on this analysis, a brief summary of Kentucky's major markets in 2019 compared to 2018 national markets shows:
+Based on this analysis, a brief summary of Kentucky's major markets in 2021 compared to 2019 national markets shows:

-- TDF is one of the largest Kentucky markets at 21.7 percent, below the national average of 36.8 percent in 2019.
-Total TDF usage in Kentucky rebounded in 2020 and remained strong compared to many other regions of the country.
-Increased usage by East Kentucky Power Cooperative (EKPC) was attributed to improved operating and economic conditions in 2020, and is expected to remain strong in 2021.
+- TDF is one of the largest Kentucky markets at 27.9 percent, below the national average of 36.8 percent in 2019.3 Total TDF usage in Kentucky rebounded in 2021 and remained strong compared to many other regions of the country.
+Increased usage by East Kentucky Power Cooperative (EKPC) was attributed to improved operating and economic conditions in 2021, and is expected to remain strong in 2022.
 The Owensboro Municipal Utility (OMU) power boiler and New Page paper mill historically used TDF but both have been closed permanently due to competitive and economic factors.
-Cemex has continued to use TDF steadily.
-Large TDF users typically utilize both in- and out-of-state waste tires, so large swings in volume are not always reflected in the calculation of TDF as a percentage of the market for Kentucky generated tires; - Kentucky's ground rubber applications became Kentucky's largest market in 2020 at 36.1 percent, significantly above the national average of 24.4 percent, for a range of applications including landscape mulch, playground cushioning, synthetic turf infill, and ground rubber; - Kentucky's civil engineering applications used less than one percent compared to the national average of eight percent.
-This market segment offers substantial opportunity for growth, but will require technical and educational efforts; - Limited but stable volume in reselling used tires; - Limited exporting to other countries; and - Landfill disposal of tires generated in Kentucky increased from 23.4 percent in 2019 to 23.7 percent in 2019 due to lower cumulative markets.
+Cemex (now called Kosmos after recent sale) has continued to use TDF steadily.
+Large TDF users typically utilize both in- and out-of-state waste tires, so large swings in volume are not always reflected in the calculation of TDF as a percentage of the market for Kentucky generated tires; - Kentucky's ground rubber applications became Kentucky's largest market in 2021 at 34.0 percent, significantly above the national average of 24.4 percent, for a range of applications including landscape mulch, playground cushioning, synthetic turf infill, and ground rubber; - Kentucky's civil engineering applications used less than one percent (0.2%) compared to the national average of eight percent.
+This market segment offers substantial opportunity for growth, but will require technical and educational efforts; - Limited but stable volume in reselling used tires; - Limited exporting to other countries; and - Landfill disposal of tires generated in Kentucky decreased slightly from 23.7 percent in 2020 to 21.6 percent in 2021 due to lower cumulative markets.

-&lt;sup>3 U.S. Tire Manufacturers Association, 2019 Summary
+3 U.S. Tire Manufacturers Association, 2019 Summary

-Figure 3: 2020 Kentucky Waste Tire Markets
+Figure 4 2021 Kentucky Waste Tire Markets